 However, B2C audiences often prefer language that targets their emotions.
 Ad copy might focus on how excited they will feel when they try a particular product or how happy that special someone will be when they receive this product as a gift.

-If you stick with plain and emotionless copy for B2C audiences, they will skip out on your product.
+If you stick with a plain and emotionless copy for B2C audiences, they will skip out on your product.
 Instead, you should maximize sales by figuring out the emotional motivations of your customers.

 As you might imagine, the answer is different for B2B marketing and B2C marketing.
 For B2B, using jargon can be very beneficial.

 That’s because the use of jargon signifies that you understand new developments in your particular industry.
 By using up-to-date jargon, you signify to your B2B audience that you aren’t stuck in the past.